dvanmosselbeen/TryHackMe_writeups/agent-sudo/README.md

 221 Goodbye.
 ```

 Used the `mget` command followed with the `*` (asterisks) to grab all files.
 I had to confirm for each file.
 Is more handy than using the `get` command.
+Well, it would be more handy if I had used the command `prompt off`, so I should not have had to confirm for each file.
+But too late.

 So, download 3 files: `To_agentJ.txt`, `cute-alien.jpg`, `cutie.png`